aayberk/git_heatmap/README.md

 - `Effort`
 - `Message`

-Behavior:

-- Double-clicking a commit activates a commit filter
-- The `Files` and `Heatmap` tabs switch to that commit's files
-- The message column shows the full commit message in a tooltip
+The message column is wide and shows the full commit message in a tooltip.
+Double-clicking a commit filters Files and Heatmap to that commit's changed files.

 ### Authors

-Columns:
+Main columns:

 - `#`
 - `Author`